Get started with Power Apps

 - More: Pin your most used items to the left navigation such as tables, flows, and more.

 - Power Platform: Explore other Power Platform products or service.

 Pin and unpin

 Pin your most used pages in the navigation pane so you can quickly access features that you use frequently.
 Links to other pages are available through the More link.
 When you pin an item, it appears in the middle section above More.

-When you sign in to the new navigation experience, the system will automatically pin your most and recently used pages on the left navigation pane.
+When you sign in, the system automatically pins your most and recently used pages on the left navigation pane.
 However, you can pin and unpin pages and customize it to your preference.

 You can also unpin and item by selecting the more button and then select Unpin.

-To see all your your Power Apps, from the left navigation pane, select More > Discover all.
+To see all your Power Apps, from the left navigation pane, select More > Discover all.

-When you select Discover all you'll see the Discover page on the left navigation pane.
+Select Discover all to see the Discover page on the left navigation pane.
 To keep in pinned, select the pin button.